The Winter Line

 "The Winter Line" is the second episode in the third season of the HBO science fiction dystopian thriller television series Westworld.
 The episode aired on March 22, 2020.
 It was written by Matthew Pitts and series co-creator Lisa Joy, and directed by Richard J. Lewis.
-The episode served as Thandie Newton's pick to support her nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
+The episode served as Thandie Newton's pick to support her 2020 Emmy Award nomination for Outstanding Supporting Actress in a Drama Series.

 Plot summary

 In Warworld, Maeve is rescued by Hector and eludes Nazi guards.
 She soon realizes that Hector is just playing out a narrative like in Westworld and that he no longer remembers who she is.
 She kills herself, which sends her back to Operations.
 When she escapes and tries to lobotomize herself, Lee Sizemore stops her, revealing he survived being shot in Westworld.
 He explains he made sure to have Maeve brought to Warworld as it was the closest park to Westworld and the Forge, so she can reunite with her daughter in the Sublime.

 Bernard arrives at Westworld and travels to the old lab where he had learned he was a host.
 He finds Ashley Stubbs there, who reveals he was programmed to help cover Bernard's escape and then kill himself to protect Bernard's secret, but when he attempted to shoot himself, he missed his explosive killswitch.
 After Bernard fixes him up, Stubbs takes him to the Mesa to find Maeve, as Bernard believes she is necessary to fight Dolores.
 However, they find Maeve's host in cold storage and missing its "pearl."